 Asian eggplants perfect for my favourite Thai Green Chicken Curry at Rusty’s Market in Cairns.

-The market is undercover but not airconditioned.
-It opens at 5 am on Friday and Saturday and runs to 6pm.
-On Sunday it closes at 3pm.
+The market is undercover but not air-conditioned, so dress for the tropical climate.
+It opens from 5 am on Friday and Saturday and closes at 6 pm.
+On Sundays, the market winds down at 3 pm.

-Free parking for market visitors for two hours is available in the carpark above Rusty’s in Sheridan Street.
+For your convenience, visitors can enjoy two hours of free parking in the carpark above Rusty’s on Sheridan Street.

 My room at Riley, a new hotel by Crystalbrook in Cairns.